 - 1 1/2 cups total strawberries and blueberries (or mix with raspberries)

-- For the simple berry compote, bring berries and juice in small saucepan to simmer and cook down for about 10-15 minutes.
+- Make berry compote: For the simple berry compote, bring berries and juice in small saucepan to simmer and cook down for about 10-15 minutes.
 Remove from heat and stir in chia seeds to thicken if desired.
 Serve with greek yogurt cheesecake.

-1 I used Tilllamook 0% plain Greek yogurt, which isn’t nearly as tart as other 0% fat yogurts.
-Use 2% if possible, or even full-fat if you prefer.
+I used Tillamook 0% plain Greek yogurt, which isn’t nearly as tart as other 0% fat yogurts.
+If possible, use 2% of full-fat.

-2 I opted to cut the sugar down to 2/3 for this recipe, but if using a tart 0% yogurt you may want 3/4 cup.
-If you decide to use a vanilla yogurt, stick with 2/3 cup or even use 1/2 cup instead.
+I opted to cut the sugar down to ⅔ cup for this recipe.
+If using a tart 0% yogurt, you may want to use ¾ cup sugar.
+If you decide to use vanilla yogurt, you could ust ⅔ cup sugar or even ½ cup sugar.

 Room temperature ingredients are not optional, everything must be the same temperature (eggs, Greek yogurt and cream cheese) to ensure a smooth cheesecake batter.